 Notes

 No Rack or Basket?
-If you don't have a rack or steamer basket, you can place the corn directly in the water.
-But for the best flavor, I highly recommend using a rack or basket to prevent the corn from becoming water-logged.Frozen Corn: To cook frozen, shucked corn on the cob, follow the recipe as directed, but increase the cooking time to 4 minutes on High Pressure, followed by 5 minutes of natural pressure release.
+If you don't have a rack or steamer basket, you can place the corn directly in the water or on crumpled foil.
+For the best flavor, I highly recommend using something to let the corn sit above the water to prevent it from becoming waterlogged.Thick Corn Cobs: If your unhusked corn cob is larger than 4 inches across, I would increase the cook time from 3 minutes to 4 minutes.
 Storage: Place leftover cooked corn in an airtight container once cooled.
 Store in the refrigerator for 3-4 days.